Schedule a free consultation and assessment of your child's readiness for AoPS Academy.Click here to schedule

 Maggie creates Language Arts Curriculum at AoPS.
-A proud graduate of The Ohio State University, Maggie moved to Saitama Prefecture in 2013 to teach high school English with the Japan Exchange and Teaching (JET) Program.
-She returned to the U.S. to pursue a graduate degree at the University of Pittsburgh, where her research interests in children’s and young adult media helped her to design unique course components for her undergraduate writing classes.
-After earning her M.A. in English, Maggie spent a year as a middle school language arts teacher, learning many important things from her students: patience, adaptability, and—most importantly—how to dab.
-She has a strong belief that kids are capable of way more than they’re often given credit for, and she can’t wait to use her love of stories and language to help students learn to think creatively.
+A proud graduate of The Ohio State University, Maggie joined the Japan Exchange and Teaching (JET) Program in 2013, and moved to Saitama Prefecture to teach high school English.
+She returned to the US to pursue a graduate degree at the University of Pittsburgh, where her research interests in children’s and young adult media helped her to design unique course components for her undergraduate writing classes.
+After earning her MA in English, Maggie spent a year as a middle school language arts teacher, learning many important things from her students: patience, adaptability, and—most importantly—how to dab.
+She has a strong belief that kids are capable of way more than they’re often given credit for and she can’t wait to use her love of stories and language to help students learn to think creatively.

 Shelly joined AoPS in 2017.
 She received her Bachelor's in math at San Diego State University and her Master's at DePaul University.
 She has been teaching in the San Diego area for the past six years.
 She has taught math from elementary school to the community college level.
 She is currently working at several different community colleges.
 She is also looking forward to teaching students that are at the same level as her son!